drummachinefunk/kite_news/README.md

 # Development
 - The app uses `json_serializable` to parse JSON models.
 To generate the files run `dart run build_runner build`
+- To generate the localizations, run `flutter gen-l10n`

 # Deployment